johnwargo/esp32-parrot-server/readme.md

 While working on an application for a Wi-Fi enabled device, I realized I needed a server for the application to connect to as I tested the device.
 I didn't have the target hardware lying around that I needed, so I decided to create this sketch to allow me to test the app's connectivity while I waited for the final hardware.

 Why did I create it?
 Most any other server process I created would require TLS (HTTPS) to connect to it.
-I needed something I could connect to from a local IoT device (an Arduino, Raspberry Pi, etc.).
+I needed something I could connect to from a local IoT device (an Arduino, Raspberry Pi, etc.) over HTTP.
+Building my own local server that runs on a $5US microcontroller seemed like a good way to do it.

 ## Configuring the Sketch